cofoundry-cms/Cofoundry.Samples.SPASite/README.md

 Notable features include:

 - Startup registration
-- Route Registration
-- Web Api and use of `IApiResponseHelper`
+- Web Api, use of `IApiResponseHelper` and managing command validation errors in a SPA
 - Structuring commands and queries using CQS
 - Multiple related custom entities - Cats, Breeds and Features
 - A member area with a sign-up and login process